Thalidomide: History

-In 1952, thalidomide was synthesised by Chemical Industry Basel (CIBA), but was found "to have no effect on animals" and was discarded on that basis.
+In 1952, thalidomide was synthesised by Chemical Industry Basel, but was found "to have no effect on animals" and was discarded on that basis.
 In 1957, it was acquired by Chemie Grünenthal in Germany.
 The German company had been established as a soap maker after World War II ended, to address the urgent market need for antibiotics.
 Heinrich Mückter was appointed to head the discovery program based on his experience working with the German army's antiviral research.
 While preparing reagents for the work, Mueckter's assistant Wilhelm Kunz isolated a by-product that was recognized by pharmacologist Herbert Keller as an analog of glutethimide, a sedative.
 The medicinal chemistry work turned to improving the lead compound into a suitable drug: the result was thalidomide.
 The toxicity was examined in several animals, and the drug was introduced in 1956 as a sedative, but it was never tested on pregnant women.

 Researchers at Chemie Grünenthal found that thalidomide was a particularly effective antiemetic that had an inhibitory effect on morning sickness.
 On 1 October 1957, the company launched thalidomide and began marketing it under the trade name Contergan.
 It was proclaimed a "wonder drug" for insomnia, coughs, colds and headaches.

 During that period, the use of medications during pregnancy was not strictly controlled, and drugs were not thoroughly tested for potential harm to the fetus.
 Thousands of pregnant women took the drug to relieve their symptoms.
 At the time of the drug's development, scientists did not believe any drug taken by a pregnant woman could pass across the placental barrier and harm the developing fetus.
 There soon appeared reports of abnormalities in children being born to mothers using thalidomide.
 In late 1959, it was noticed that peripheral neuritis developed in patients who took the drug over a period of time, and it was only after this point that thalidomide ceased to be provided over the counter.

 While initially considered safe, the drug was responsible for teratogenic deformities in children born after their mothers used it during pregnancies, prior to the third trimester.
 In November 1961, thalidomide was taken off the market due to massive pressure from the press and public.
 Experts estimate that thalidomide led to the death of approximately 2,000 children and serious birth defects in more than 10,000 children, with over half of them in West Germany.
 The regulatory authorities in East Germany never approved thalidomide.
 One reason for the initially unobserved side effects of the drug and the subsequent approval in West Germany was that at that time drugs did not have to be tested for teratogenic effects.
 They were tested for toxicity on rodents only, as was usual at the time.